 #11.
 Fuel Surcharge

-Every time you make a fuel purchase through your credit card, you have to pay a fuel surcharge @ 1% subject to the minimum of INR 10 along with service tax & other taxes.
+Every time you make a fuel purchase through your credit card, you have to pay a fuel surcharge @ 1% subject to a minimum of INR 10 along with service tax & other taxes.

 How to Avoid Fuel Surcharge